 You will need to verify your identity when you sit the assessment, by presenting a valid form of photo identification.
 The only forms of photo identification BTL will accept on the day are a valid driving licence or passport.

 Important: your identity document must be valid on the day of the assessment or you may not be able to sit.
 If you do not have any of these forms of ID, please contact us as soon as possible.

 Your name will be verified as part of the identity check at the assessment.

 The name we hold on our records, the one on your application form, and the one on your photo identification must all match.
 If they do not, you must let us know by completing a Changing your registered name form.

 If you run into issues on the day which significantly affect your performance, you can request that your attempt is ‘nullified’.

 Results and registration

-You will receive your results via your myGPhC account on the morning of Tuesday 6 December 2022.
-There's more infomation about your next steps after receiving your results in the guide to sitting the assessment in November 2022 [PDF 355.89 KB].
+There's more information about your next steps after receiving your results in the guide to sitting the assessment in November 2022 [PDF 355.89 KB].

 If you are successful read the application guidance to find out about applying to join the GPhC register.